openbohemians/diet-yaml/README.md

 * No declarations.
 * No type notation, only implicit core types are supported.
-* Mapping keys must alwasy be scalar.
+* Mapping keys must always be scalar.
 * Anchors and merging are optional.

 # EBNF